Holden Caprice: WL

-Released in August 2004, the WL brought with it an all-new 3.6-litre Alloytec V6 engine, succeeding the WK's Ecotec unit.
+Released in August 2004, the VZ Commodore based WL series brought with it an all-new 3.6-litre Alloytec V6 engine, succeeding the WK's Ecotec unit.
 Power and torque figures were rated at 190 kW and 340 Nm, respectively.
 The Statesman's optional V8 was the 245 kW version from the WK Caprice, with the WL Caprice's engine obtaining a further 5 kW.
 The V8s received a stronger GM 4L65-E automatic transmission, while the Alloytec V6 versions received a new five-speed GM 5L40-E automatic.
 Several new safety features were added to the WL line-up.
 Such include brake assist, electronic brakeforce distribution, Electronic Stability Program and LED tail lamps.
 The new LED lamps give an additional 5 m of warning to trailing motorists travelling at 110 km/h because they illuminate in 60 nanoseconds, compared to 1,000 for conventional incandescent light bulbs.

-In 2005, General Motors began exporting the Statesman to China, where it was badged as the Buick Royaum.
+In 2005, General Motors began exporting the Statesman to China, where it was badged as the Buick Royaum and sold through the GM-SAIC Network.
 The Royaum was initially equipped with the 3.6-litre Alloytec engine fitted to the Statesman, however the 155 kW 2.8-litre LP1 engine followed later in the year.
 Both engines were paired to a 5 speed automatic gearbox.
 Trims levels were known as 2.8 GL Deluxe, 2.8 GL Comfort and 3.6 GS Deluxe.
 The 3.6 trim level was changed to 3.6 Luxury Sports for 2005 and was priced at CN¥498,000 (US$74,190).
-The Royaum was not a sales success, tallying 2,008 sales in 2005 and 3,631 sales in 2006.
-Production ended in the same year.
+The Royaum was not a sales success, tallying 2,008 sales in 2005 and 3,631 sales in 2006-07.
+Production ended in early 2007 and was replaced by the new VE Holden Commodore based WM/WN Caprice Statesman-based Buick Park Avenue assembled in Shanghai by GM Shanghai.